 American Century Investments will price the fund shares you purchase, exchange or redeem based on the net asset value (NAV) next determined after your order is received in good order by the fund's transfer agent, or other financial intermediary with the authority to accept orders on the fund's behalf.
-We determine the NAV of each fund as of the close of regular trading (usually 4 p.m.
+We determine the NAV of the fund as of the close of regular trading (usually 4 p.m.
 Eastern time) on the New York Stock Exchange (NYSE) on each day the NYSE is open.
 On days when the NYSE is closed (including certain U.S. national holidays), we do not calculate the NAV.

-The net asset value, or NAV, of each class of the fund is the current value of the class's assets minus any liabilities, divided by the number of shares of the class outstanding.
+The net asset value, or NAV, of each class of the fund is the current value of the class's assets, minus any liabilities, divided by the number of shares of the class outstanding.

 The fund values portfolio securities for which market quotations are readily available at their market price.
 As a general rule, equity securities listed on a U.S. exchange are valued at the last reported sale price as of the time of valuation.
 Portfolio securities primarily traded on foreign securities exchanges are generally valued at the preceding official close price or last sale price of such securities on the foreign exchange where primarily traded or at the time the fund's NAV is determined, if that foreign exchange is open later than the NYSE.
 The fund may apply a model-derived factor to the closing price of equity securities traded on foreign securities exchanges to derive the market price.
 The factor is based on observable market data as provided by an independent pricing service.
-The value of any security or other asset denominated in a currency other than U.S. dollars is then converted to U.S. dollars at the prevailing foreign exchange or traded over the counter may be priced using the mean of the bid and asked prices obtained from an independent broker who is an established market maker in the security.
+The value of any security or other asset denominated in a currency other than U.S. dollars is then converted to U.S. dollars at the prevailing foreign exchange rate at the time the fund's NAV is determined.
+Securities that are neither listed on a securities exchange or traded over the counter may be priced using the mean of the bid and asked prices obtained from an independent broker who is an established market maker in the security.
 The fund may use third party pricing services to assist in the determination of market value.